Thousands protest across Poland against curbs on abortion access

 “I had no idea you could do that,” she said.
 “This ends any chances for me to have another child.”

-Additional reporting by Anna Wlodarczak-Semczuk and Anna Koper, writing by Joanna Plucinska and Justyna Pawlak; Editing by Janet Lawrence and Steve Orlofsky
+Additional reporting by Anna Wlodarczak-Semczuk and Anna Koper, writing by Joanna Plucinska and Justyna Pawlak; Editing by Janet Lawrence and Grant McCool

 Our Standards: The Thomson Reuters Trust Principles.